The History of the Vacheron Constantin Overseas – The Other 1970s Icon

 The vintage icon that precedes the Overseas: the Vacheron Constantin 222

-The creation of the Royal Oak was followed by several other iconic high-end sport watches with integrated bracelet including the cult Patek Philippe Nautilus or the IWC Ingenieur Jumbo SL, both designed by Genta.
+The creation of the Royal Oak was followed by several other iconic high-end sport watches with integrated bracelet including the cult Patek Philippe Nautilus or the IWC Ingenieur, both designed by Genta.
 Not to be outdone, Vacheron Constantin, the oldest watch manufacturer in continuous operation (over 260 years), also introduced its luxury sport watch.
 To celebrate the brand’s 222 anniversary, Vacheron presented the “222”, designed by young Jorg Hysek.
 Like for Audemars Piguet and Patek Philippe, the 222 was a radical breakaway from their traditional dress watches.

 The 37mm version of the Vacheron Constantin 222 with automatic movement (calibre VC1121 based on the JLC920).